 For detailed information on IP, visit the UK Intellectual Property Office website.

-For more information see our Intellectual Property guide.
+For more information see our Intellectual Property page.

 4. Legal Action Planner Checklist